ymmah/bitcoin-cash-docker/README.md

 The Dockerfile and related files for each implementation and version are stored in their own branch.

-We currently have Bitcoin ABC and Bitcoin Unlimited images and are working on others.
+We currently have Bitcoin ABC, Bitcoin Unlimited, and Bitcoin XT images and are working on others.

 ## Copyright
 Copyright nChain Ltd 2018